-The organising Member State should usually cover accommodation and subsistence costs of invited foreign officers travelling to its territory.
+The organising Member State should usually cover the accommodation and subsistence costs of invited foreign officers travelling to its territory.
 Travelling costs are usually covered by the home country.

-All costs related to observers sent to the organising Member State should be borne by the sending communication and other facilities for the observers.
+All costs related to observers sent to the organising Member State should be borne by the sending State.
+The organising Member State could - if possible - provide the necessary means of communication and other facilities for the observers.